goksinb/new-group1-project/README.md

 ### **Gökşin**

--Implemented a searchList function to fetch and display the fetched movies on the page.
+- Implemented a searchList function to fetch and display the fetched movies on the page.
--Created a React state using useState to store search results and manage the loading indicator.
+- Created a React state using useState to store search results and manage the loading indicator.
--Connected the input bar to the API to fetch movie titles based on the search query and store them for future use.
+- Connected the input bar to the API to fetch movie titles based on the search query and store them for future use.
--Added handleButtonClick Function: Validates the search query, triggers the API call to fetch movies, handles loading/error states, and updates the results based on the response
+- Added handleButtonClick Function: Validates the search query, triggers the API call to fetch movies, handles loading/error states, and updates the results based on the response
--Used the title API to display only movie titles in the search bar, while also fetching the full movie/TV series array to display in the pop-up.
+- Used the title API to display only movie titles in the search bar, while also fetching the full movie/TV series array to display in the pop-up.
--Added a loading status indicator while fetching data.
+- Added a loading status indicator while fetching data.

 ### **Noory**